SivanDoveh/DEGAS/README.md

-# SEGAN: Searching  Efficiently for new GANs
+# DEGAS: Differentiable Efficient Generator Search
-This project is for reproducing the results of paper SEGAN: Searching  Efficiently for new GANs
+This project is for reproducing the results of paper DEGAS: Differentiable Efficient Generator Search

 ## Prerequisites
 - Python 3.5.5,TensorFlow 1.4.0, NumPy, SciPy, Sklearn